Anthony Steel (actor): Anita Ekberg

 In 1956 Steel married Swedish actress Anita Ekberg and together they moved to Hollywood, with mixed results.
-He broke his contract with the Rank Organisation – for whom he was meant to star in The Secret Place (1957) – received bad publicity for fighting with Ekberg and attacking paparazzi, and was arrested twice for drunk driving.
+He broke his contract with the Rank Organisation – for whom he was meant to star in The Secret Place (1957) – in what has been described as "a disastrous over-estimation of his own ability."
+Steel received bad publicity for fighting with Ekberg and attacking paparazzi, and was arrested twice for drunk driving.

 During his time in Hollywood Steel appeared in one film, the little-seen Valerie (1957).
 It was announced he would be in a film to be made in Spain, Tetuan, but this did not come to fruition.

 Steel returned to Britain briefly but was unable to regain his earlier popularity.
 He had the lead in a courtroom drama, A Question of Adultery (1958), and supported Stewart Granger in a Hollywood-financed adventure tale shot partly in India, Harry Black (1958).
 Steel claimed he turned down parts so as to be near Ekberg.

-He appeared in a film directed by Michael Powell in Spain, Honeymoon (1959), but it was one of Powell's least known works; the part had been written for Paul Scofield but Powell ended up casting Steel who he called "the archetypal British shit."
+He appeared in a film directed by Michael Powell in Spain, Honeymoon (1959), but it was one of Powell's least known works; the part had been written for Paul Scofield but Powell ended up casting Steel whom he called "the archetypal British shit."

 John Davis, head of the Rank Organisation was known to be furious about Steel having left the company earlier after the support they had given him, and this was thought to have harmed his chances at reviving his career.
 Steel was also hurt by the fact that the sort of war films in which he had made his name were going out of fashion.

 After guest starring on an episode of Adventures in Paradise in Los Angeles, which was directed by Robert Aldrich, he went to Sweden to make 48 Hours to Live (1959).

 In 1960 Steel went missing for a week from a luxury hotel in Germany, leading to a two-nation search.
 He later turned up in Rome, claiming he had just gone there to discuss another film.